Article 3, Part 2 – Examinations

 The following regulations will be adhered to regarding examinations given at times other than during regular class periods.
 These policies do not apply to final examinations.

-- The scheduling of an evening examination requires the approval of the departmental executive officer unless the course meets regularly on the hour and day the examination is scheduled.
+- The scheduling of an in-person evening examination requires the approval of the departmental executive officer unless the course meets regularly on the hour and day the examination is scheduled.

-- Any examination, except a final, given at other than the regular class hour, and when the University is in session, will be scheduled between 7:00 p.m. and 10:00 p.m., on Monday, Tuesday, Wednesday, or Thursday.
+- Any in-person examination, except a final, given at other than the regular class hour, and when the university is in session, will be scheduled between 7:00 p.m. and 10:00 p.m., on Monday, Tuesday, Wednesday, or Thursday.
 An examination may also be given on Friday evening or on Saturday morning when, in the opinion of the dean, exceptional circumstances appear to warrant it.

 - Students are to be excused from one or more regular class periods for an amount of time equivalent to that required for the evening examination.